DesignSpark PCB: PCB layout

 Schematics are translated to a PCB layout file with a PCB Wizard.
 A PCB layout editor is then used to refine the physical layout of the printed circuit board.
 A design may have several iterations before a finalised printed circuit board is passed for production.

+Manufacturing

+DesignSpark PCB exports industry-standard Gerber and Excellon manufacturing files and includes bill-of-materials generation capabilities for production documentation.
+The software also supports mechanical design exchange through IDF export, enabling integration with MCAD workflows.

 Autorouter

 DesignSpark PCB includes an auto-router which automatically places tracks between components on a PCB layout.
 Components can also be auto-placed.

-DesignSpark PCB produces Gerber and Excellon drill files.
-These standard files are accepted by PCB fabrication companies and are used to build a printed circuit board.

 DesignSpark PCB Pro

 DesignSpark PCB Pro was a paid upgrade from the free DesignSpark PCB software.
 It was aimed at professional electronic design engineers of SMEs with an expanded feature set compared to the free DesignSpark PCB software.
 It was discontinued in September 2022 and its features were merged into DesignSpark PCB as part of paid subscription plans.